-Aben Resources holds a 100% interest in the 18,314 acre Justin Gold Project.
-The property is located in the southeast Yukon on the Tintina Gold Belt to the immediate southeast of Golden Predator's gold project (TSX-V: GPY).
+Aben Resources holds a 100% interest in the 7,400-hectare Justin Gold Project.
+The property is located in the southeast Yukon on the Tintina Gold Belt to the immediate southeast of Golden Predator's 3 Aces project.
 The Justin Project is approximately 35 kilometres southeast of the Cantung Mine and has an all season road running through the claims.

-A Phase One 2020 metre diamond drill program consisting of ten drill holes commenced in August and was completed in September.
-This drill program was designed to assess the potential mineralization at the POW, Confluence, Kangas and Main zones.
+In 2011, a Phase I 2,020 metre diamond drill program consisting of ten drill holes was completed on the Justin Property.
+The drill program was designed to assess the potential mineralization at the POW, Confluence, Kangas and Main zones.
 The drilling was the first ever completed on the POW, Confluence and Kangas zones.
 The 2011 activities represent the first systematic drilling campaign on the project since a small four hole program was completed on the Main zone in the mid-1980's.

 During the 2011 field program, mapping of the geology in the general area of the POW Zone was carried out to follow up on anomalies from the 2010 geophysical survey.
 This geophysical survey highlighted a pronounced magnetic high-EM conductor zone 400 metres west of the newly discovered gold mineralization from the 2010 field work and surface sampling.
 A number of soil and rock samples were also collected to complement the geological mapping.
 This follow-up work on the POW Zone led crew members to investigate the source of the strong EM geophysical conductor outlined by the airborne survey conducted in 2010.
 Along the strike of a strong EM lineament, a 10m-wide zone of mineralized quartz breccia was discovered which is considered to be a favourable target for gold and silver mineralization.
 This resulted in the expansion of the 2011 drill program to include two additional holes designed to test the newly discovered POW Zone.